gbif/hp-swissnatcoll/en/thematicCommunities/typus.md

   # data: compose.someFile.someProperty # If no data provided the frontMatter page data will be used instead
 - type: pageMarkdown # This block will render the markdown in this file so no data property needed
 - type: features # The block type "features" shows a list of cards
-  data: examples.couldBeAnyName # We also need some data for those cards.
+  data: features.couldBeAnyName # We also need some data for those cards.
 In this case we refer to a yaml file in the _data folder.
 - type: split
-  data: examples.someOtherNameForSomeData
+  data: features.someOtherNameForSomeData
 - type: media # another block type, but this time defining the data inline, instead of in a separate file
   inlineData:
     title: Great papers you should read